Parallelism

 }

 This allows us to write concurrent and parallel programs using structured concurrency.
 The downside is that we must manually coordinate communication between threads using channels.
-If want parallelism, but not concurrency, a more light-weight approach is to use the par expression.
+If we want parallelism, but not concurrency, a more light-weight approach is to use the par-yield expression:

 par (x <- e1; y <- e2; z <- e3)